-Joe Blakey (ongoing).
+Joe Blakey (2019).
 Post-democratic carbon accounting: Creating the climate for disagreement.
 University of Manchester, Geography.
 (Main supervisor, SCI Studentship)

 Harriet Larrington Spencer (ongoing).
 Practices on the move: Trajectories of water and energy consumption in China.
 University of Manchester.
 (Main supervisor, ESRC CASE studentship with Unilever)

 Cecilia Alda Vidal (ongoing).
 Uneven trajectories of urban sanitation infrastructures development and everyday practices of sanitation and hygiene in Lilongwe, Malawi.
 (Main supervisor, SCI studentship)